 - Remove pan from heat and stir in butter.
 Once melted, stir in cream, vanilla, and salt.

 - Strain mixture through a fine-mesh strainer and pour over pavlovas.
-Curd is able to be stored in an airtight container in the fridge for up to a week, just cover with plastic wrap to prevent it from drying out.
+The curd is able to be stored in an airtight container in the fridge for up to a week, just cover with plastic wrap to prevent it from drying out.

 Pavlovas Adapted from Epicurious